Female athlete sitting on a running track eating an apple with a bottle of water next to her.

 24 to 48 Hours Before the Competition

 For most athletes, having a balanced meal the night before the competition, similar to the training diet, is the best choice.
-A balanced meal could consist of a 6-ounce grilled chicken breast, a bowl of pasta with a light amount of tomato sauce and a side of peas or corn.
-Or, you may opt for a sandwich with roasted chicken or lean turkey on whole-wheat bread, with lettuce or another vegetable to round out the meal.
+A balanced meal could consist of a grilled chicken breast, a bowl of pasta with marinara sauce and a small spinach salad.
+Or, you may opt for a sandwich with roasted chicken or lean turkey on whole-wheat bread, with lettuce or another vegetable to round out the meal, and a side of fruit.

 Athletes in certain sports may need a different approach for a pre-competition meal, called carb-loading.